Jason Aldean (album)

-Jason Aldean is the debut studio album by American country music artist Jason Aldean.
-It was released on July 26, 2005 via Broken Bow Records.
+Jason Aldean is the debut album by American country music artist Jason Aldean, released on July 26, 2005, by Broken Bow Records.
 The album produced three singles on the U.S. Billboard Hot Country Songs charts: "Hicktown" (No. 10), "Why" (No. 1), and "Amarillo Sky" (No. 4).
-The album has been certified platinum by the RIAA.
+The album has been certified Platinum by the RIAA.

-Several of this album's tracks were recorded by other artists, including two of the singles: "Amarillo Sky" previously served as the title track to McBride & the Ride's 2002 album of the same name and "Why" was also recorded by Shannon Brown on her 2005 album Corn Fed.
-In addition, "Good to Go" was recorded by John Corbett on his self-titled debut album, from which it was released as a single.
+Several of this album's tracks were recorded by other artists, including two of the singles: "Amarillo Sky" previously served as the title track to McBride & the Ride's 2002 album Amarillo Sky, and "Why" was also recorded by Shannon Brown on her 2005 album Corn Fed.
+In addition, "Good to Go" was recorded by John Corbett for his album John Corbett, from which it was released as a single.
 Furthermore, "Asphalt Cowboy" was previously recorded by Blake Shelton on his 2003 album The Dreamer.